 There is also an intellectual element that becomes apparent when one considers the name of the series, “Searching for Heroes”.
 Morris explains

-“the underlying theme of most comic books is man’s fascination for heroes to fight the evils and wrong doings in a world of indifference, chaos and impotence.
+“The underlying theme of most comic books is man’s fascination for heroes to fight the evils and wrongdoings in a world of indifference, chaos, and impotence.
 In our culture, this theme existed in early radio adventure series, as well as, in old and current movies such as Batman, Spiderman, and Captain America to name a few.
-But, there are a multitude of heroes in every facet of life.
+But, there is a multitude of heroes in every facet of life.
 Many are well known to us all, however, the vast majority of heroes are hardly noticed and work to help their fellow man and society.
 They do their work quietly in a dedicated fashion without fanfare, reward, or recognition.
 These are the real heroes in the world and they lurk inside us all.”